front/lint-html-with-css/README.md

 ### Usage

-1. Add this package to your project dev dependecies.
+1. Add this package to your project dependecies.

 ```
 npm install @frontkom/lint-html-with-css
 ```

-2. Include the `build/style.css` file in your project, and voilá!
+2. Include the `build/style.css` file in your HTML page and voilá!

 Make sure you **do not include it in production** env!

 ### Contributions